Commitment to Conservation

 Heartland Conservation Alliance is looking for passionate people, between the ages of 14-24, that want to make change in Kansas City.
 Youth Council creates real change by combining grassroots efforts to combat Climate Change.
 Through strategic meetings, workshops, and collaborating with non-profits, city departments, corporations and state agencies, councilmembers have the opportunity to organize, plan, and implement systems to make a healthier Kansas City.

-The Youth Council meets six times a year, with the opportunity to attend workshops or meet in smaller groups as they decide.
+The Youth Council members have the opportunity to attend workshops or meet in smaller groups as they decide.
 Meetings offer open and engaging discussions on the focus project, as well as a time for big-picture strategic planning.

 All gatherings will be socially distanced and safe.
 They will typically include outdoor recreational experiences to foster individual development and a chance to show their passion for the outdoors.